SalomePlatform/smesh/src/Tools/YamsPlug/doc/Mandatory_params.rst

 Optimisation
 ------------

 This is the main remeshing Option.
 SurfOpt always does quality improvement.
 It is done by point smoothing and edge swapping.
 It can produce a regular mesh for finite element computation (initial mesh is a a geometrical mesh).
-In this case, the given surface trianglation is modified in accordance to a size map : an intrinsic size map is computed automatically. it is based on the surface proporties.
+In this case, the given surface trianglation is modified in accordance to a size map : an intrinsic size map is computed automatically.
+It is based on the surface properties.
 SurfOpt is also able to produce a geometrical mesh (initial mesh is a mesh for finite element computation).
 In both case, It can coarsen or enrich the mesh.

    - **Quality improvement**